amissine/ali.guest/README.md

 ## Overview and Usage

 A piece of software is a living thing.
 Its habitat is the community of users.
-When it goes to production, the public feedback can either kill it, or make it stronger - provided it is  exposed to the public nicely.
+When it goes to production, the public feedback can either kill it, or make it stronger - provided it is  exposed to the public properly.
 Here I am talking about early, demo-like, exposure of something new in my software.

 For example, presently [my piece of software](https://docs.google.com/document/d/11oG00Nvn6vcFC2AemFmSkZNp0trEFrUHxL0IrkGR45c/ "the ALI project") collects market feed from multiple crypto exchanges (Bitfinex, Coinbase, Kraken, SDEX) for multiple assets (BTC, CNY, EUR, ETH, XLM, XRP, XXA), and then saves/archives the feed uniformly.
 I want to expose the feed to the public as soon as it reaches, in my opinion, production quality - meaning, it does not break on an error from the source and keeps accumulating, quietly.
 It would be nice (and cost-effective, too) to demo the feed with SSH, while keeping my resources from being compromised.